anish9243/anish9243/README.md

 ## Anish Patel

-### I recently completed my bachlor in Computer Engineering.
-Currently i am studing about Web Development in Humber College,Toronto,Canada.
+I recently completed my bachlor in Computer Engineering.
+Currently i am studying about Web Development in Humber College,Toronto,Canada.

-I’m currently learning How to Code in HTML , JAVA , CSS and Other Language.
+I’m currently learning How to Code in HTML , JAVA , CSS , PYTHON and Other Language.